lucasgcb/UnoStick/README.md

 This works for anything that accepts generic HID Joysticks; PS3, PC, etc.

-As I've made this as a project for my microcontrollers class, and it may have some input latency; benchmarking still needs to be done.
+As I've made this as a project for my microcontrollers class, and it may have some input latency, benchmarking still needs to be done to ensure this isn't going to get you hit by cross-ups when you freaking blocked that.

 ## Slow Installation (no script yet)
 ### Notice: These steps will not-permanently disable your Arduino programming funcionalities.
 Read on for a walkthrough on how to restore them.